Gabouin/website-v1/README.md

 # Gabin Tavernier — Portfolio Website

 Personal portfolio website presenting all my projects in different domains.
 It also include contact, skills and about me pages and is in constant evolution as I make new project and add cool features to the website.
+It include a traduction option in French and have different themes as I never know what I prefer.

 🌐 Live website: [gabintavernier.com](https://gabintavernier.com)